 Endocrinology & Diabetes Fellowship Director's Message

 The fellows' principal clinical duties are related to the consultative and clinical activities of the endocrine division in both outpatient and inpatient settings.
-These involve on average 10 to 15 consultations per week in the inpatient settings (UC Davis or Mather VA Medical Center) and outpatient clinics.
+These involve on average 10 to 15 consultations per week in the inpatient settings (UC Davis Health or Mather VA Medical Center) and outpatient clinics.
 The outpatient clinic experiences include but are not limited to diabetes, thyroid, general endocrine, gestational diabetes, andrology, pituitary, pediatric endocrine, polycystic ovarian syndrome, and fellow’s continuity clinics.
-Additional clinic opportunities are available to rotate through risk reduction (lipid), nutrition, and fertility clinics.
+Additional clinic opportunities are available to rotate gestational diabetes, Obesity/nutrition, and fertility clinics.
 Rotating medical residents and fourth-year medical students participate in these functions under the supervision of the endocrine fellow and members of the endocrine division faculty.
-Consultative rounds with faculty members are held three or more times per week and at least one teaching conference in endocrinology is scheduled weekly.
+While on the inpatient services, consultative rounds with faculty members are held three or more times per week and at least one teaching conference in endocrinology is scheduled weekly.
 The program provides clinical exposure to a wide variety of acute as well as chronic endocrine conditions and offers an opportunity for fellows to participate actively in diagnosis and management.

 Alison Semrad, D.O.